 Students will be required to take the English Placement Exam (EPE) before registering for a course on the Research Writing Distribution List unless they have achieved one of the following:

 - A score of 20 or above on the English component of the ACT, or

 - A score of 500 or above on the Critical Reading component of the SAT or 28 or above on the Reading component of the RSAT.

-Based upon a reading by English faculty members, the results of the essay exam will place a student in either English 1302 or allow a student to register for a course from the Research Writing Distribution list.
+Based upon a reading by English faculty members, the results of the essay exam will place a student in English 1301 (for International Students only) or English 1302, or allow a student to register for a course from the Research Writing Distribution list.